 WHAT ARE CYTOKINES?
-ARE THEY THE SAME AS GROWTH FACTORS?Updated 6 months ago
+ARE THEY THE SAME AS GROWTH FACTORS?Updated a year ago

 Cytokines are small, secreted proteins released by cells have a specific effect on the interactions and communications between cells.